dillpikos/Portable-WeatherStation-PCB-V1.0/README.md

 # PortableWeatherStationPCB
-Weather station PCB project | *Currently in progress: PCB has been designed and routed: All that's left is to double check everything to make sure it's correct and send it in for manufacturing*
+Weather station PCB project | *Currently in progress: Board has been checked and has been sent in for manufacturing now we wait*